-7. Social Networking Sites and Internet Sites
+11. Social Networking Sites and Internet Sites

 Whilst it is the responsibility of an individual to set privacy settings to protect against unsolicited access to their private information on a social networking site, and even though the data may be deemed published and no longer under the control of the author, it is unwise to regard it as 'open source' or publicly available; the author has a reasonable expectation of privacy if access controls are applied.
-Where privacy settings are available but not applied the data may be considered open source and an authorisation is not usually required.
-However, persistent access should be avoided.
+Where privacy settings are available but not applied the data may be considered open source and an authorisation is not usually required for incidental viewing (See HRA above).
+However, persistent access is not permitted unless prior authorisation is obtained from an Authorising Officer.

 If it is necessary and proportionate for the Council to covertly breach access controls, the minimum requirement is an authorisation for directed surveillance.
 An authorisation for the use and conduct of a CHIS is necessary if a relationship is established or maintained by the officer (i.e. the activity is more than mere reading of the site's content).
-This could occur if an officer covertly asks to become a 'friend' of someone on a social networking site.
+This could occur if an officer covertly asks to become a 'friend' of someone on a social networking site, asks to join a site / group, or monitors the site on an ongoing basis.
+Any interaction on social media will require use of authorisation.
+Officers must not use their own social media accounts for this purpose.